-- An ongoing preoccupation to the point of obsession with intense romantic fantasies and new relationships
+- An ongoing preoccupation to the point of obsession with intense romantic fantasies and new relationships.

-- An inability to exercise control over romantic fantasies and new relationships
+- An inability to exercise control over romantic fantasies and new relationships.

-- Negative consequences directly and/or indirectly related to out-of-control romantic fantasies and serial relationships
+- Negative consequences directly and/or indirectly related to out-of-control romantic fantasies and serial relationships.

-Almost everyone can identify with this early, thoroughly fixated relationship stage.
-But most people are not love addicted, so they innately understand that healthy romantic relationships evolve over time into somewhat less exciting but ultimately more meaningful long-term intimacy.
+Almost everyone can identify with this early, thoroughly fixated relationship stage in which the other person’s daily activities and very existence become an obsessive source of emotional excitement and distraction.
+That said, most people are not love addicted, and, as such, they innately understand that healthy romantic relationships evolve over time into somewhat less exciting but ultimately more meaningful long-term intimacy.

 In general, there are more self-identified female love addicts than male love addicts.
 Nevertheless, males are perfectly capable of becoming love addicted, just as females are perfectly capable of becoming sex addicted.
 One primary difference between male and female love addicts is the way in which they tend to view and talk about their issue.
 Women are more likely than men to identify what they are doing as relationship related, whereas men typically classify their behavior as sexual, even when their activities are as connection-driven as those of their female counterparts.

-- Mistaking sexual and/or romantic intensity for love and genuine, lasting intimacy
+- Mistaking sexual and/or romantic intensity for love and genuine, lasting intimacy.

-- Constantly struggling to maintain the sexual/romantic intensity of an existing relationship
+- Constantly struggling to maintain the sexual/romantic intensity of an existing relationship.

-- Feeling desperate and alone when not in a relationship
+- Feeling desperate and alone when not in a relationship.

-- Using sex, seduction, and manipulation to hook or hold on to a partner
+- Using sex, seduction, and manipulation to hook or hold on to a partner.

-- After a failed relationship, using anonymous sex, porn, and/or compulsive masturbation to avoid “needing” someone
+- After a failed relationship, using anonymous sex, porn, and/or compulsive masturbation to avoid “needing” someone.

-- Promising over and over to give up on relationships and focus self-care, only to swiftly be back out there looking for companionship
+- Promising over and over to give up on relationships and focus self-care, only to swiftly be back out there looking for companionship.

-- Giving up important personal interests, beliefs, and/or friendships to maximize time in a romantic relationship or to please a romantic partner
+- Giving up important personal interests, beliefs, and/or friendships to maximize time in a romantic relationship or to please a romantic partner.

-- Missing out on important commitments (with family, work, or elsewhere) to search for a new relationship or to fix an existing relationship
+- Missing out on important commitments (with family, work, or elsewhere) to search for a new relationship or to fix an existing relationship.

-- Seeking a new relationship while still in a relationship
+- Seeking a new relationship while still in a relationship.

-- Consistently choosing partners who are emotionally unavailable, addicted, verbally abusive, and/or physically abusive
+- Consistently choosing partners who are emotionally unavailable, addicted, verbally abusive, and/or physically abusive.